AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 The last thing we need is something for the signalisation.
 For the savages to notify the chefs, that the pot is empty and for the chefs to notify the savages that the pot is full, and they can feast.

 #### Savage behaviour
 In this section I will explain the function that represents behaviour of the savages.
-The control prints have reduced to make the code shorter.
+The snippet have been reduced by control prints to make the code shorter.
 The commentaries have been added for better explanation.
 ```python
     while True:
         # the savages are waiting for each other